-Disclosure of information overseas
+Disclosure of information, including transfer overseas

-We may transfer personal information to countries other than Australia, such as our information technology and business process service providers.
+We may transfer personal information to our third-party providers, including providers in countries other than Australia, such as our information technology, business process and payroll/human resources information system service providers.
 These countries may not have the same data protection laws as Australia and may not provide the same level of protection.